 As with wildcards, certain characters in regexes do not have their literal meaning.
 These are called metacharacters.
-These metacharacters are:
+The metacharacters for basic regular expressions are:

-- [^] The caret matches the beginning of a line. - \$ The dollar sign matches the end of a line. - .
-The dot matches any single character (similar to the '?' wildcard). - [] As with wildcards, a bracket-expression matches any single character within the brackets. - [^] A bracket-expression starting with a caret matches any single character not found within the brackets, matches anything except a, b, and c. - The asterisk in a regular expression matches the preceding element 0 or more times.
-Note that this is different from the meaning of the asterisk as a wildcard!
+- [^] The caret matches the beginning of a line. - \$ The dollar sign matches the end of a line. - The dot matches any single character (similar to the '?' wildcard). - [] As with wildcards, a bracket-expression matches any single character within the brackets.
+Note that ranges in regexes work as you expect, i.e. [a-z] matches all lowercase letters.
+The caret, dash, and closing bracket can be included the same way as with wildcards. - [^] A bracket-expression starting with a caret matches any single character not found within the brackets, matches anything except a, b, and c. - The asterisk in a regular expression matches the preceding element 0 or more times.
+Note that this is different from the meaning of the asterisk as a wild-card!
 Using wildcards, the expression b matches everything that starts with the letter 'b', but as a regular expression it matches 0 or more 'b's!